Operations Plan (2022-2023)

 Our video calls are end-to-end encrypted and password protected.
 Usual community agreements around respecting each other and navigating conflict remain in effect.
 Video call participants are encouraged to use virtual backgrounds or keep their cameras off if they feel more comfortable doing so, and we will continue to make use of the opportunity to discuss staying safe online.

 Can my enrolled student still get into college or prep for SAT, AP, and TASC tests?
-Can we pay less tuition since everything is so uncertain?
+Can we enroll part-time and pay less tuition?